Symplectomorphisms of some Weinstein 4-manifolds: Lagrangian translations and tensors by line bundles

 where $B_i \subset B$ is a disc with boundary $S^1_i$, and we are using Stokes' theorem together with the fact that $\bar{V}_i$, $L_0|B_i$ and $L|B_i$ glue to give a null-homologous two-cycle in $M$. \end{proof}

 \begin{remark} To what extent can we control the behaviour of a section near $\infty$?
 One can check that for a choice of Liouville form on $M$ suitably adapted to the almost-toric fibration, any Lagrangian section of $\pi$ can be arranged to be invariant under the Liouville flow outside a compact set, after a fibre-preserving Hamiltonian isotopy.
-We do not pursue this further here: we expect that a comprehensive treatment of the behaviour of Lagrangian sections near infinity will follow using a notion of monomial admissibility, introduced by Hanlon \cite{Hanlon}, and currently being developed by Hanlon--Ward for mirrors to log CY surfaces \cite{Hanlon-Ward}. \end{remark}
+We do not pursue this further here: we expect that a comprehensive treatment of the behaviour of Lagrangian sections near infinity will follow using a notion of monomial admissibility, introduced by Hanlon \cite{Hanlon}. \end{remark}

 We haven't yet used exactness of $M$.
 However, this is required to prove the next classification.

 \begin{proposition} Suppose $M$ is an exact symplectic manifold as above, and $L_0$ a reference Lagrangian section of $\pi$.
 Then we have a one-to-one correspondence: